Podmore case: Resolution

 While in prison on the fraud charge, Podmore confessed that he had stolen money from Messiter.
 This was reported to the authorities and he was arrested immediately on his release from Winchester prison and sentenced to a further six months.
 During this second term of imprisonment he again spoke to fellow prisoners about the murder.
 Consequently, fourteen months after the murder, the police were certain that they now had enough evidence to charge Podmore with murder.
 His trial began in March 1930 at Winchester Assizes.
 Because it was obvious that Messiter had still been repeatedly battered with the hammer even when unconscious, public opinion was overwhelmingly against Podmore.
 While the hair evidence was played up by the media, it was only part of a painstaking police investigation although it unquestionably identified the murder weapon.
-Of greater importance was the receipt book, as well the testimony of two fellow prisoners of Podmore who stated that he had confessed in their presence.
+Of greater importance was the receipt book, as well as the testimony of two fellow prisoners of Podmore who stated that he had confessed in their presence.